jaclu/tmux-menus/docs/Debugging.md

 Some environment variables that can be used

+by putting the line `teh_debug=true` before a call to `tmux_error_handler` that call will be logged in great detail in order to trace syntax issues before resetting teh_debug to false.
+It will also limit the error_display in case of errors to a one-liner in the log_file In order not to flood the log with an elaborate error report.

 ## TMUX_MENUS_LOGGING_MINIMAL

 If set to 1 only errors and menu rendering times will be logged, practicall if